 In addition to a number of cooperative efforts between Palestinian and Israeli individuals, there is a peace movement within Israel.
-Its effect has been somewhat marginal up to now, though there may be a surge in popularity of liberal-type groups (such as Peace Now) since the signing of the agreements.
-Some of his fall a striking change is occurring in the Middle East.
-For the first time in 100 years the leadership of Israel and Palestine have shaken hands in agreement.
-The words spoken by Israeli Prime Minister Rabin and PLO Chairman Yasir Arafat have crossed an enormous ideological gulf toward each other and toward the possibility of peace.
+Its effect has been somewhat marginal up to now, though there may be a surge in popularity of liberaltype groups (such as Peace Now) since the signing of the agreements.
+Some of tion to the conflict.
+That phrase is likely to be on more lips in the coming months.